 However, it’s important to keep in mind that these types of services are not ideal for emergencies or more serious situations, such as addiction or eating disorders.
 Additionally, some conditions may warrant medication, in-person discussions, or group therapy.

 Finding free online therapists is typically not very easy.
-If you have insurance, a good first step is to call your benefits center.
-Or you can do a quick search online.
+If you have insurance, a good first step is to call your benefits center or do a quick search online.

-Here are a few places that might help you find free or affordable online therapy:
+Here are a few places that might help you find free or low cost online therapy:

-Your health insurance company: With the ongoing pandemic, most health insurance companies have started to cover the cost of some online therapy platforms.
-If you have insurance, check with your provider before opting for a pricey program.
+Your health insurance company: Most health insurance companies have started to cover the cost of some online therapy platforms.
+If you have insurance, check with your provider before choosing a program.

-EAPs: Most employers offer free counseling sessions with the platform of their choice.
-If you have one, don’t be afraid to send your benefits center or human resource official an email to ask if they offer any services.
+EAPs: Some employers offer free counseling sessions with the platform of their choice through an Employee Assistance Program.
+If your work has one, send your contact your human resources representative to ask if they offer any services.

 If you prefer more intimacy or are dealing with serious issues that require exposure therapy or many in-depth discussions (such as those relating to addiction, eating disorders, or severe depression), you may want to think about seeing a therapist in person.